hpc2n/softwareaccounting/docs/sams-faq.md

 Next time sams-software-updater is run all paths will be evaluated again and the sams-software-extractor will export all jobs again.

-## How do I handle softwares run from user writable dir like /tmp?
+## How do I handle softwares run from user writable directory like /tmp?

 Using %(user)s and/or %(project)s in local version will work well.